Long-standing magic shop in Azusa to close after 100 years due to COVID-19 pandemic

 Long Beach coffee cart lets you pay what you can

 "Fortunately we make other apparatuses and other things that have kept us on, but unfortunately some of my employees had to move on.
-It's certainly effected all of us," said Zagorsky.
+It's certainly affected all of us," said Zagorsky.

 After 117 years in business, Zagorsky sold the shop and is looking for a new owner with hopes to keep the magic going for another generation